TeaFlex/ts-h264-live-player/README.md

 player.send("STOPSTREAM");
 ```

 >Note that certain requests may not work depending on the server-side app you are using.
-Please, refers to the server-side app documentation.
+Please, refer to the server-side app documentation.

 ## Build it !